Skip to main content

 Safe deletion

-When a Pod is being deleted due to scaling, if the NodeSet was scaled down and then back up before the actual Pod deletion happened, the NodeSet controller will remove the label and halt the deletion process.
+When a Pod is being deleted due to scaling, if the NodeSet scales down and then back up before the actual Pod deletion happens, the NodeSet controller removes the label and halts the deletion process.
 This also removes the drain condition from the Slurm node.

 Forced deletion

-When using the NodeSet options operator.config.operator.nodeSet.forceScalingDeleteKnownConditionTimeout and operator.config.operator.nodeSet.forceScalingDeleteUnknownConditionTimeout, the NodeSet will forcibly delete pods after the specified timeout is reached.
-By default, both options are set to 0, disabling the feature.
+Forced deletion overrides safe deletion when Pods need to be removed within a bounded time window, even at the cost of interrupting running workloads.
+When using the NodeSet options operator.config.operator.nodeSet.forceScalingDeleteKnownConditionTimeout and operator.config.operator.nodeSet.forceScalingDeleteUnknownConditionTimeout, the NodeSet forcibly deletes Pods after the specified timeout is reached.
+By default, both options are set to 0, which disables the feature.
 When enabled, these options take effect during NodeSet scale-down events.
-Pods will be deleted after the configured timeout, even if a Slurm job is still running on the pod.
+Pods are deleted after the configured timeout, even if a Slurm job is still running on the Pod.

-• forceScalingDeleteKnownConditionTimeout applies when the Slurm state is known for the pod, which is typical in a healthy cluster.
-For example, if this option is set to 10 seconds and a scale-down event occurs, the pod will be forcibly removed from Slurm 10 seconds later, even if a job is still running.
+• forceScalingDeleteKnownConditionTimeout applies when the Slurm state is known for the Pod, which is typical in a healthy cluster.
+For example, if this option is set to 10 seconds and a scale-down event occurs, the Pod is forcibly removed from Slurm 10 seconds later, even if a job is still running.

 • forceScalingDeleteUnknownConditionTimeout functions the same way but applies when the Slurm state is unknown.
-This can occur if the cluster is experiencing issues.
+This can occur if the cluster has issues.

 Scaling down

-NodeSet scaling down follows a priority-based ordering, which is enabled by default via the operator.config.operator.nodeSet.scaleDownPriorityOrdering option.
+When a NodeSet is scaled down, the controller chooses which Pods to delete first based on their state.
+This section describes the priority-based ordering used to make that selection.
+NodeSet scaling down follows a priority-based ordering, which is enabled by default through the operator.config.operator.nodeSet.scaleDownPriorityOrdering option.
 Each Pod is ranked and assigned a deletion priority, which determines the order of deletion.
-A Pod with lower priority value will be deleted first.
-The priority is determined by the Pod’s readiness, Slurm running state, drained state, and pending delete status.
-In summary, Pods that are not ready are deleted first, followed by idle and drained Pods, and finally Pods that are running workloads.
-Below is the ranking used to determine the priority value:
+A Pod with a lower priority value is deleted first.
+The Pod’s readiness, Slurm running state, drained state, and pending delete status determine the priority.
+Pods that aren’t ready are deleted first, followed by idle and drained Pods, and finally Pods that are running workloads.
+The following ranking determines the priority value:

 1. Not-ready Pods are the lowest priority and are the first to be deleted.

-When disabling the operator.config.operator.nodeSet.scaleDownPriorityOrdering option, the NodeSet scales down.
-Newer Pods are deleted first, following the Safe Deletion process outlined previously.
+When you disable the operator.config.operator.nodeSet.scaleDownPriorityOrdering option, the NodeSet scales down.
+Newer Pods are deleted first, following the Safe deletion process.
 Regardless of the option chosen, when a Pod is removed, the associated NodeSlices are updated to no longer contain that Node.

 Rolling upgrade

-A NodeSet can be upgraded either by deletion or via a rolling update.
-A rolling update is the preferred option because it automates the upgrade using Safe Deletion.
+A rolling upgrade replaces outdated Pods in a controlled manner so that the NodeSet can adopt a new template without taking the entire workload offline.
+You can upgrade a NodeSet either by deletion or through a rolling update.
+A rolling update is the preferred option because it automates the upgrade using safe deletion.
 To limit the maximum number of Pods that can be unavailable during a rolling update, configure the maxUnavailable value to a percentage or a number.
 This value also includes any Pods with a pending deleting status.
 The rolling update uses a hash of the .spec.template.spec value to determine if a Pod is up to date.
 The Pod’s controller-revision-hash label stores the associated value used when the Pod was created.
-If the value doesn’t match the current NodeSet value, then the Pod is considered to be outdated.
+If the value doesn’t match the current NodeSet value, the Pod is considered outdated.
 The rolling update prioritizes Pods by:

 1. Non-ready Pods